airemaydin/heart-disease-prediction/README.md

 This project was built to showcase practical skills in applied machine learning and data handling using Python.

 ## Dataset
 The dataset used for this project is the **Heart Failure Prediction Dataset** sourced from Kaggle.
-Due to best practices regarding data privacy and repository size, the raw `.csv` file is not included here.
 * **Data Source:** [Kaggle Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)

 ## Technologies & Libraries